amber-h/secret-santa-generator/README.md

 # Secret Santa Generator

 Secret Santa Generator will generate pairs for a secret santa gift exchange.
-Participants of the gift exchange will receive an e-mail notifying them of their secret santa gift recipient.
+Participants of the gift exchange will receive an e-mail notifying them of who they should purchase a gift for.

 ## Setup